Same-sex marriage in South Carolina

-Same-sex marriage in South Carolina has been legal since a federal court order took effect on November 20, 2014.
-Another court ruling on November 18 had ordered the state to recognize same-sex marriages from other jurisdictions.
+Same-sex marriage has been legal in South Carolina since a federal court order took effect on November 20, 2014.
 Following the 2014 ruling of the Fourth Circuit Court of Appeals in Bostic v.
-Schaefer, which found Virginia's ban on same-sex marriage unconstitutional and set precedent on every state in the circuit, one judge accepted marriage license applications from same-sex couples until the South Carolina Supreme Court, in response to a request by the Attorney General, ordered him to stop.
-A federal district court ruled South Carolina's ban on same-sex marriage unconstitutional on November 12, with implementation of that decision stayed until noon on November 20.
-The first same-sex wedding ceremony was held on November 19.
+Schaefer, which found Virginia's ban on same-sex marriage unconstitutional and set precedent on every state in the circuit, one judge accepted marriage license applications from same-sex couples until the South Carolina Supreme Court, in response to a request by Attorney General Alan Wilson, ordered him to stop.
+The U.S. District Court for the District of South Carolina ruled the state's ban on same-sex marriage unconstitutional on November 12 in Condon v.
+Haley, with implementation of that decision stayed until noon on November 20.
+Another court ruling, Bradacs v.
+Haley, on November 18 had ordered the state to recognize same-sex marriages from other jurisdictions.

+Previously, South Carolina had banned same-sex marriage both by statute since 1996 and in its State Constitution since 2007.
+Polling suggests that a majority of South Carolina residents support the legal recognition of same-sex marriage, with a 2024 Public Religion Research Institute poll showing that 54% of respondents supported same-sex marriage.

 Legal history

 Restrictions

 In 1996, the South Carolina House of Representatives, by a vote of 82 to 0, passed a statute defining marriage as "between one man and one woman".
-The South Carolina Senate passed the bill on a voice vote, and Governor David Beasley signed it into law.
+The South Carolina Senate later passed the bill on a voice vote, and Governor David Beasley signed it into law.

 On March 1, 2005, the House of Representatives approved Amendment 1, a constitutional amendment banning same-sex marriage and any "lawful domestic union", by a vote of 96 to 3.
-On April 13, 2005, the Senate passed the amendment by a vote of 42 to 1, and on November 7, 2006, South Carolina voters approved the amendment.
-Constitutional amendments in South Carolina need to be approved by two-thirds of each house of the General Assembly, approved by the people in an election, and then ratified by a majority of each house of the Assembly.
-On January 25, 2007, the House of Representatives ratified the amendment 92 to 7, and on February 27, 2007 the Senate voted 41–1 to ratify the amendment.
+The Senate passed the amendment by a vote of 42 to 1 on April 13.
+South Carolina voters approved the amendment on November 7, 2006.
+Constitutional amendments in South Carolina need to be approved by two-thirds of each house of the General Assembly, approved by the people in an election, and then ratified again by a majority of each house of the Assembly.
+On January 25, 2007, the House of Representatives ratified the amendment 92 to 7, and the Senate voted 41–1 to ratify the amendment on February 27.